adlnet/xAPI-Spec/xAPI.md

 * Verbs referenced by a Statement.
 The Display property of the Verb is not considered part of the Statement itself (see the [Statement API's](#stmtapi) "format" parameter for details).

-* Serialization of timestamp data.
+* Serialization of Timestamp data.
 This is not considered part of the immutable statement itself.
 For example, the timestamp and stored properties of a statement can be returned in a different timezone to the one with which they were stored so long as the point in time referenced is not affected.
 See [4.1.7 Timestamp](#timestamp) and [4.1.8 Stored](#stored) for details.